RohanVDvivedi/Drawing-Robotic-arm/README.md

-# HAND-wrting-bot
+# Drawing Robotic arm
 This are code for the making of a robotic arm that writes and draws as the movement of mouse position on the laptop screen

-The robot is made from corrugated plastic sheet, It is in the shape of an arm of a human being as if he is writing.
+The robot is made from corrugated plastic sheet, It is in the shape of an arm of a human being as if s/he is writing.
 There are 2 servo motors used for controlling the position of the pen on the board.
 2 servos move two link to reach out different position on the drawing board